tbocek/tomtp/Readme.md

 * Bits 0 contain the "Ack" field, indicating the if ACK and RCV_WINDOW is present
 * Bit 1 is the "S/R" flag which distinguishes between sender and receiver roles.
-* Bits 2-3 form the "CLOSE" field for connection control (00: no close, 01: close stream, 10: close connection and all streams, 11: not used).
+* Bit 2 closes the stream
-* Bit 4-7 are not used.
+* Bits 3-7 are not used.

 If ACK bit is present then: